felipecrestani/SQLBackupAndSendEmail/README.md

-# SQL Backup And Send e-Mail
+# SQL Backup And Send email

-Powershell script to backup SQL Database and send to e-Mail
+Powershell script to backup SQL Database and send to email